How to find the Best Dive Knives – Reviews and Buying Guide

 Tusa FK-940TI Dive Knife

-This is an awesome allrounder, with a back edge that’s heavily serrated and a front cutting edge that’s wickedly sharp.
-It also has a line cutter specifically made for cutting through line efficiently and quickly.
-Its economic rubber grip is among the most comfortable one we’ve come across in a long time.
-The sheath is made from high quality, hard-plastic material, and comes with a push button to release feature, which keeps the knife safe in place until it’s needed.
+Its economic rubber grip is among the most comfortable ones we’ve come across in a long time.
+The sheath is made from high-quality, hard-plastic material, and comes with a push-button to release feature, which keeps the knife safe in place until it’s needed.

 Which dive knife is the best?